 <input {...register('email')}/> {errors.email?.message}

-• The pattern option can fail silently.
-If a regex arrives as a string from JSON and fails to convert, React Hook Form ignores the rule.
-This creates a false sense of security until a failure in production.
+- The regex pattern rule can fail silently.
+If a pattern from a JSON string fails to convert to a RegExp object, React Hook Form ignores the rule, which creates a false sense of security.

 Validate Emails with Abstract API